Lynne Frederick: Marriages

 She briefly married David Frost (on 25 January 1981).
 Her supposed eagerness to remarry so quickly after Sellers's death caused a loss of reputation in the public eye, and was one of the major factors in her blacklisting.
 Before their marriage, Frederick had known Frost for several years, and they were occasional lovers in between relationships.
 Frederick divorced Frost after 17 months.
 During the course of their marriage, she suffered a miscarriage in March 1982.

 In December 1982, she married U.S. cardiologist Barry Unger with whom she had her only child.
-Frederick and Barry divorced in 1991.
+Frederick and Unger divorced in 1991.

 Later life

 After losing her acting career, Frederick lived a private and reclusive life.
 When she divorced Frost, she faced public embarrassment when it was reported that she became intoxicated at a formal restaurant.
-Following this incident, she fled from England to California and never returned to her homeland.
+Following this incident, she fled from England to the US, and never returned to her homeland.
 In later years, she was known for being fiercely private.
 Subsequently, she refused to give interviews and distanced herself from the celebrity lifestyle.

 After her divorce from Barry Unger, Frederick lived in a Los Angeles mansion that had previously been owned by the actor Gary Cooper.
-She struggled with alcoholism, epileptic seizures, and clinical depression.
+She struggled with alcoholism, epileptic seizures and clinical depression.
 There were also rumours of nervous breakdowns and suicide attempts.
 Despite participating in numerous recovery treatments at hospitals and clinics, she was unable to rebuild her health.
 Weary after her years of public scorn and deteriorating conditions, she cloistered herself in her home for days at a time.
-Her mother Iris moved from England to California to live with Frederick to help care for her and her daughter, Cassie.
+Her mother Iris moved to California to live with Frederick to help care for her and her daughter.

 Frederick was the sole manager of Sellers' estate.
 She took such pride in being Sellers' wife that she legally changed her last name to Sellers.
 It has been reported that when she took part in group therapy sessions, she introduced herself as "Lynne Sellers, the wife of Peter Sellers".